 Should doctor Verghese have his medicine history straight, or better yet, should he have knowledge of and have a direct understanding of the elements, I am sure he would at least think twice before speaking “scientific” nonsense.
 And it is not a difficult thing to understand the elements, specially for a medical scientist who already has, supposedly, a well developed intellectual faculty.

 Here is a simple, basic example: if there is too much heat in the blood stream it increases pressure.
 High blood pressure is not good.
-Blood-letting was a tool in the traditional doctor’s toolbox to address an extreme condition of heat excess — either as symptom, or cause, or both.
-This was done by trained doctors with skill, knowledge and care, and supporting medicines, and dietary and lifestyle measures.
+Blood-letting was a tool in the traditional doctor’s toolbox to address an extreme condition of heat excess – either as symptom, or cause, or both.
+This was done by trained doctors who would perform the appropriate diagnosis, with skill, knowledge and care; and supporting medicines, and dietary and lifestyle measures.
 Now, if somebody abused the technique and or if somebody scared some journalist or politician in the 19th century is another story.
 The fact is that is was and is a legitimate method to reduce heat in the body.

 Personally, blood-letting, just like needles, scalpels and tooth-drilling, put me off.
 I would happily give those up for gentler interventions.
 The problem though, in my opinion, is that modern science does not understand the elements and thus is fated to remain limited in its core until it does study and incorporates the concept of humors into a truly holistic paradigm.
 Until them modern medicine will continue to shine in acute interventions and fail miserably in chronic problems and prevention.